 FACILITY ID.
 SHEET NO OF

-or sketch of the dock showing general construction, ry dock with relationship to other major landmarks.
+or sketch of the dock showing general construction, bry dock with relationship to other major landmarks.

 Age of Dock (yrs)

 Length of floor (ft)

 Width of dock opening (ft)

 Depth of dock (ft)

 The maximum water depth over the dry dock sill, while accounting for tidal ranges and silt accumulation.
 Max Depth:

-and sin accumulation.
-Tidal Range:

 Maximum wind and current under which docking and undocking can be safely conducted.
-Determined by Contractor's Max Wind:
+Determined by Contractor's SOP.
+Tidal Range: Max Wind: Max Current:

-SOP.
-Max Current:

 Facility's rated capacity in total weight and LT/ft.
 Max Capacity (LT):

-Max LT/FT:
+Max LT/ft: